nick04official/bioinfo/README.md

 _RNN-based architecture for sgRNA efficacy prediction and classification_

-These results are a part of the developed for the Bioinformatics course at Politecnico di Torino.
+These results are a part of the project developed for the Bioinformatics course at Politecnico di Torino.

 ## Version 1: ConvLSTM